 I’ve been lucky enough to dive a few of the world’s aquariums.
 I enjoy the interactions that I have, especially with the aquarium guests.
 Kids tend to think that divers are the coolest thing they see inside the exhibits, and many pictures are taken with us divers.
 And who doesn’t enjoy watching animals being fed by divers?

-Have you been to the Two Oceans Aquarium or looking for ideas of places to visit in South Africa?
+Have you been to the Two Oceans Aquarium?
+Are you looking for places to visit in South Africa?